-Money Laundering Regulations: business inspections
+Money laundering supervision: business inspections

 Why HMRC might check the compliance of your business and what to expect if they do.

-HM Revenue & Customs (HMRC) may check the compliance of your business using visits or office based compliance if it’s registered under the Money Laundering Regulations.
-The purpose of a compliance check is to see that you’re complying with Money Laundering Regulations.
 HMRC will look at how you operate your anti-money laundering policies and procedures and help you make sure you’ve put the right systems in place.

 This guide explains what to expect if HMRC contacts you to arrange a check, so that you know: